benjaminion/upgrading-ethereum-book/src/book.md

 [^fn-bracha-toueg]: See, for example, the paper [Asynchronous consensus and broadcast protocols](https://dl.acm.org/doi/10.1145/4221.214134) (1985) by Bracha and Toueg.
 The earlier work [Reaching Agreement in the Presence of Faults](https://lamport.azurewebsites.net/pubs/reaching.pdf) (1980) by Pease, Shostak and Lamport gives the same bound, but is based on synchronous communications in a system where validators can forge messages.
 Our environment is asynchronous with unforgeable messages, so Bracha and Toueg's analysis is the relevant one.

-To summarise, like all classical Byzantine fault tolerant (BFT) protocols, Casper FFG is able to provide finality when less than $\frac{1}{3}$ of the total validator set is faulty or adversarial.
+To summarise, like all classical Byzantine fault tolerant (BFT) protocols, Casper FFG is able to provide finality when less than one-third of the total validator set is faulty or adversarial.
 When sufficient honest validators have declared a block finalised, all honest validators will follow, and that block will not be reverted.
-However, as we shall see, unlike classical BFT protocols, Casper FFG is also able to provide economic finality (accountable safety) even when more than $\frac{1}{3}$ of the total validator set is faulty or adversarial.
+However, as we shall see, unlike classical BFT protocols, Casper FFG is also able to provide economic finality (accountable safety) even when more than one-third of the validator set is faulty or adversarial.

-In this section, we will consider Casper FFG on its own terms, without considering how it is integrated with LMD GHOST.
+In this section, we will consider Casper FFG on its own terms, without spending much time on how it is integrated with LMD GHOST.
 This is in the spirit of the [Casper FFG paper](https://arxiv.org/pdf/1710.09437.pdf) which has very little to say about the underlying blockchain consensus mechanism.
 We will look at how the two are combined into Gasper in [the next section](/part2/consensus/gasper/).

 #### Naming